karthikvvk/Brain_Tumor_Detection_CNN/README.md

-# AI Tumor Detection and AI Pill Detector
+# AI Brain Tumor Detection and AI Pill Detector

 ## Overview
 This repository includes a single AI-powered website built using **Streamlit** that combines two applications: